CrochetFeve0251/psr2-plugin/wiki/container/providers.md

 They are like the pillar sections are build around as they are the link to the container which links classes together.
 Theses service providers are structured in 3 parts:
 - A declarative part where the service provider declares which IDs (classes) he is providing.
-- A part for subscribers where the service providers declares subscribers and their type.
+- A part for subscribers where the service providers declare subscribers and their type.
 - A part to load and link classes together.

 ### Wiring strategies
-Currently two strategies are possible to wire classes between them:
+Currently, two strategies are possible to wire classes between them:
-- Auto wiring which let the framework resolve classes by itsself.
+- Auto wiring which let the framework resolve classes by itself.
 - Manual wiring that require  the developer to tell the framework what goes where.

 Both strategies have advantages and drawbacks however it is strongly advised for a beginner to use auto wiring to simplify his development.